schmittjoh/JMSCommandBundle/Resources/doc/index.rst

     php app/console exceptionify MyBundleName

-This command will automatically add bundle exceptions for all SPL exceptions plus the approriate use statements according to Symfony2's best practices.
+This command will automatically add bundle exceptions for all SPL exceptions that are used inside the bundle plus the approriate use statements according to Symfony2's best practices.

 licensify
 ~~~~~~~~~